sheridp2/lab-07-cowsay-http-server/lab-patrick/README.md

 ```
 http POST :3000/cowsay text=hello
 ```
 to POST the coe saying hello to the server.
-Hello can be replaced by whatever you wabt the cow to say.
+Hello can be replaced by whatever you what the turtle to say.

 In the console type
 ```